 We NEVER do the extreme low calorie dieting or crash dieting.
 Drug using competitors (yes, many bikini girls take drugs) get away with this, but naturals will not.
 If you do this as a natural, you WILL lose muscle, and will also be much more likely to rebound post-comp.

 Hope this helps!
-If you fill out the application below, and upload current photos (or if you don’t upload photos, I will just email you asking for them).
-I will give you my assessment in terms of which approach we would take, as well as roughly how long it might take to get you fully prepped.
-We utilize the approaches above for non competitors as well, but we would only get you down to a sustainable level of leanness.
+If you fill out the application below and upload current photos, I will give you my assessment in terms of which approach we would take, as well as roughly how long it might take to get you fully prepped.
+We utilize the approaches above for non-competitors as well, but we would only get you down to a sustainable level of leanness.

 Interested in training with us?
 We work with competitors AND non-competitors via online all over the world.
 Just fill out the application below and we will get back to you within 1 business day.